-A strong supporter of education, Rahall said the bill includes money for head start programs, the handicapped, and college students.
+A strong supporter of education, Rahall said the bill will included money for head start programs, the handicapped, and college students.

 "It is vital that we provide for the education of our youth from the earliest possible moment," Rahall said.
-"We have many bright minds which are yearning to be fine tuned in college, but many cannot afford the opportunity.
+"We have many bright minds who are yearning to fine tune them in college, but can't because they cannot afford it.
 Pell Grants will help these students.
-Furthermore, we have many people, who because of their physical incapacities, are unable to obtain an adequate education.
+Furthermore, we have many people, who because of their physical incapacities, are unable to attain an adequate education.
 We have included in this measure funding to help the handicapped."

 Rahall also said included in the package is funding to various water works, including the Tug Fork/Levisa flood control project in Mingo County and construction of new locks at the Gallipolis Locks and Dam on the Ohio River, which will greatly aid the movement of traffic on the Ohio River.
-The Congressman recently attended groundbreaking ceremonies for the new locks and dam.